Thursday, March 23, 2023

 Source: HealthyWomen

 Some women may put on weight due to the uneven distribution of fat in the abdominal area and less in the hips and thighs.
-Changes in the skin texture, such as wrinkles, acne may develop.
-Due to male hormone testosterone’s effects, women may experience hair growth (hirsutism) on the chest, chin, or upper lip.
-Hair thinning, breast shrinkage may also occur.
+Changes in the skin texture, such as wrinkles, and acne may develop.
+Due to the male hormone testosterone’s effects, women may experience hair growth (hirsutism) on the chest, chin, or upper lip.
+Hair thinning, and breast shrinkage may also occur.
 Without treatment, symptoms of vaginal itching may even get worst.

 6. Cardiovascular Diseases